Konzepte-moderner-Softwareentwicklung/Frontend/README.md

 3. **Error Logging**
    - Ensure that errors are properly logged to support easier debugging.
+   - Make sure the application is useable if an error occurs.

 4. **Test Coverage**
    - Write new tests for your code, or update existing ones as needed.